Andrew-code2020/MS2/README.md

 - How did I get here?
   - Clicking on certain icons opens up new Tabs so the user does not forget which website they accessed the content from such as Holiday in Ireland social media platforms.
 The platforms are currently connected to the developers account because the Holiday in Ireland social media accounts do not exist
-  - The navbar and footer are the exact same on each page and with the current page highlighted yellow in the navbar so that the user may easily identify where they are and where they came from
+  - The navbar and footer are the exact same on each page and with the current page highlighted in golden rod yellow in the navbar so that the user may easily identify where they are and where they came from
   - The alert bar on the FAQ page has a COVID-19 alert providing users with the most to up to date travel information from the Government of Ireland.
 It opens into a new tab such that the user knows which website they came from

 - What can I do here?